rdohms/doctrinefieldtypes/README.md

     }

-Add types you want in app/config/config.yml :
+Add types you need in your Doctrine config :

+    # app/config/config.yml
     doctrine:
         dbal:
             types: